Hallgrímskirkja: Description

-Hallgrímskirkja is best described as a piece of Expressionist architecture because of its tower like exterior, its rejection of traditional styles and its dynamic design.
-It was heavily influenced by another building, Grundtvigskirken.
+Hallgrímskirkja is best described as a piece of Expressionist architecture because of its tower-like exterior, its rejection of traditional styles and its dynamic design.
+It was heavily influenced by the Grundtvigskirken, as noted above.
 Like Hallgrímskirkja, Grundtvigskirken, has an organ-like appearance.

-It took 41 years to build the church: construction started in 1945 and ended in 1986, but the landmark tower was completed long before the whole church was finished.
+It took 41 years to build the church.
+Construction began in 1945 and ended in 1986, but the landmark tower was completed long before the whole church was finished.
 The crypt beneath the choir was consecrated in 1948, the steeple and wings were completed in 1974, and the nave was consecrated in 1986.
 At the time of construction, the building was criticized as too old-fashioned and as a blend of different architectural styles.
-The church was originally intended to be less tall, but the leaders of the Church of Iceland wanted a large spire so as to outshine Landakotskirkja (Landakot's Church), which was the cathedral of the Catholic Church in Iceland.
+The church was originally intended to be shorter, but the leaders of the Church of Iceland wanted a large spire to outshine Landakotskirkja (Landakot's Church), which is the cathedral of the Catholic Church in Iceland.